 What course of action does this EIA suggest you take?
 More than one of the following may apply Please indicate Outcome 1: No major change required.
 The EIA has not identified any potential for discrimination or adverse impact and all opportunities to promote equality have been taken.
-General mitigating action the council will pursue should services be relocated are detailed in the Action Plan in Section 5 Outcome 2: Adjust the policy to remove barriers identified by the EIA or better promote equality.
+Outcome 2: Adjust the policy to remove barriers identified by the EIA or better promote equality.
 Are you satisfied that the proposed adjustments will remove the barriers identified?
 If there is a negative impact identified, you must consider (and evidence/record) what mitigating actions you have or will put in place to reduce the negative impact where/if possible, and to enhance the positive impact.
 This might include any partnership discussions/working that needs to be undertaken.
 Complete EIA Action Plan as appropriate.
+There are various actions that the Council will purse in order to reduce the impact of this relocation as far is a reasonably possible.
+These are detailed in the Action Plan below.
 Outcome 3: Continue the policy despite potential for negative impact or missed opportunities to promote equality identified.
 You will need to ensure that the EIA clearly sets out the justifications for continuing with it.
 You should consider whether there are sufficient plans to reduce the negative impact and/or plans to monitor the actual impact.
 This might include any partnership discussions/working that needs to be undertaken.
 Complete EIA Action Plan as appropriate.
 Outcome 4: Stop and rethink the policy when the EIA shows actual or potential unlawful discrimination or significant negative impact that can not be justified or mitigated against.
 You must speak to Liz Sandiford (2452) or Emma Hussain (2451) immediately.

-Responsible Section/Team Building Control Version 1.01 Responsible Author Building Control Manager Due for review As required Date last amended 15.11.12 Page 11 of 13
+Responsible Section/Team LEU Version 1.01

+Responsible Author LEU Manager Due for review As required

+Date last amended 15.11.12 Page 12 of 14